 Bars and Nightclubs

 Restaurants may offer both outdoor and indoor dining.
 However, both the food establishment and the customers will be required to comply with specific health and safety requirements.
-These specifics are included in the Guidance for Indoor Dining and the Directions on Outdoor Dining
+These specifics are included in the Indoor and Outdoor Guidance.

 Movie Theatres, Theatres, Museums, Libraries and Similar Places of Public Entertainment/Venues